 Association between SUT completion status and contact with the criminal justice system: any contact and contact leading to imprisonment.

 Individuals who completed SUT had higher probabilities of avoiding both any contact with the criminal justice system (Outcome 1, Table 4) and contact leading to imprisonment (Outcome 2, Table 5) than those who dropped out late and early of SUT at all time points.
-Even after 5 years after baseline, for those who completed SUT, the probability of avoiding any contact with the criminal justice system was 73.4% (C.I.
-72.7,74.2) which drops to a probability of 63.9% (63.4,64.5) for those who dropped out late, and again to a 62.2% (61.4,63.1) for those who dropped out early of SUT.
+Even after 5 years after baseline, for those who completed SUT, the probability of avoiding any contact with the criminal justice system was 73.4% (95%CI: 72.7,74.2) which drops to a probability of 63.9% (63.4,64.5) for those who dropped out late, and again to a 62.2% (61.4,63.1) for those who dropped out early of SUT.
 This pattern also is observed in the case of the survival probabilities related to contacts that lead to imprisonment.

-Regarding RMST, which represents the average time until contact with the criminal justice system occurs, it follows a similar pattern.
-The RMST values are highest for the individuals who completed treatment, followed by those who dropped out late and early at each time point.
-The differences in RMST between the groups with different SUT completion status are also provided, indicating that, on average, those who completed treatment took longer to contact the criminal justice system than those who dropped out.
-Differences are represented graphically in Figure 1, considering transition probabilities and differences in RMST.
-The biggest gaps in survival time are the transition probabilities and RMST between the group that dropped out of SUT early and those who completed SUT in terms of both outcomes.
+Regarding RMTL, which represents the average time lost until contact with the criminal justice system occurs, it follows a similar pattern.
+The RMTL values are lowest for the individuals who completed treatment, followed by those who dropped out late and early at each time point.
+The differences in RMTL between the groups with different SUT completion status are also provided, indicating that, on average, those who completed treatment took longer to contact the criminal justice system than those who dropped out.
+Differences are represented graphically in Figure 1, considering transition probabilities and differences in RMTL.
+The biggest gaps in survival time are the transition probabilities and RMTL between the group that dropped out of SUT early and those who completed SUT in terms of both outcomes.
 Finally, the observed differences tend to grow rapidly between groups within the first 2 years and stabilize around 5 years after treatment.

 [Insert Table 4 and Table 5 here]